That statement in the title is a quote from someone I had been connected with on LinkedIn when he realised I was working with Trivita.

 Without doubt the first thing to check is the product.

 Is it good?
 Have you used it (and gained benefit from it)?
 Is it something you would be happy to sell to friends or family (not that you should chase them for sales, though)?
-Here's an example of what I mean by using and gaining benefit from a product.

 Is the product approved or listed by any government authorities?
 Is there a money-back guarantee?